Home » All Recipes » Dinners » Mississippi Pot Roast Recipe

 Primal Edge Health participates in the Amazon Services LLC Associates Program and other affiliate programs and therefore, may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

-While we all love the classic pot roast, Mississippi pot roast is made for nights when you want something just as special but way easier.
-This version is made more convenient by using a packet of ranch dressing mix, a packet of au jus gravy mix, and pepperoncini peppers.
-No wonder why this version has become such a viral favorite.
+While we all love the classic slow cooker pot roast, Mississippi pot roast is made for nights when you want something just as special but way easier.
+This version is more convenient because it uses a packet of ranch dressing mix, a packet of au jus gravy mix, and pepperoncini peppers.
+No wonder it has become such a viral favorite.

 Why My Recipe Works